 The Warehouse – The Warehouse will most likely become your favorite store while living in New Zealand.
 They sell almost anything and everything for a low price.
 Perfect if you need to buy some utensils, towels, soap, a new charger, clothes or cleaning appliances.
 You name it, and The Warehouse will most likely sell it!

 Grocery Shopping – Grocery shopping can get expensive here.
 A few quick tips on how to bring your cost down… Buy your fruit and veggies seasonal and be sure to shop at fruit markets and farmer’s markets for the best deals!
 Most supermarkets here offer a free discount card (such as Countdown) that will offer some VIP discounts for their customers, so don’t forget to grab one!

 So there you have it, your complete working holiday visa guide!
 Any questions left?
-Leave a comment down below and I’ll do my best to answer all of your questions.
+Leave a comment down below and we’ll do our best to answer all of your questions.
 A Working Holiday in New Zealand is a unique chance to explore the country extensively, without breaking the bank.
 It is truly a once in a lifetime opportunity!
+Planning on traveling around New Zealand?
+Don’t forget to check out our all our other New Zealand posts!
 Oh, and don’t forget to pin it…

 Transparency: Some links on this page are affiliate links.
 This means that buying a product via these links, at no additional costs to you, earns me a small commission; these small commissions are what keeps this website going.
 I, nonetheless, only recommend products I personally use and believe in!